srgokribb/Rifdock-Total-Setup/README.md

 #### (5) (Optioanl) Refresh the shared library cache with "ldconfig".
     # ldconfig
-- If your computer have other programs which refreshes the shared library cache, this step could be skipped.
+- If your computer have the system which refreshes the shared library cache, this step could be skipped.
 - If there are some jobs which were already running and should be maintained, it is safer to execute this command after the jobs are finished.
 - ldconfig command only could be executed by administer.